openintegrationhub/OIH-Edge-Extension/README.md

         ]

-## Component Configurations
+## Component configuration

-In OIH Edge we have 3 types of components: Source, analytic and sink components.
-The Source components are always the first step of the OIH Edge Flow.
-The task of these components is to establish connectivity (to an iot device) and to carry out user-defined data mapping.
+In OIH Edge there are 3 types of components: source, analytics and sink components.
+The source components are always the first step of the OIH Edge Flow.
+The task of these components is to establish connectivity (to an IoT device) and to carry out user-defined data mapping.

 ### _Source components_